RetroDECK/ES-DE/THEMES-DEV.md

 ### Special elements

-Elements from this group offer special functionality not covered by the primary and secondary elements.
+Elements from this group provide special functionality not covered by the primary and secondary elements.

 #### gameselector